Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ## The Numerology

 Like other national symbols, Vecistani numerology is heavily influenced by VisualPlugin's example.

-For instance, the national 'flagship' number is 127.1 and represents intelligence and national supremacy, taking from the standard score (100 SD 15) VisualPlugin had received for a WJ-IV cognitive examination in late 2017.
-Other notable numbers include 7, 13, 69, 666, and 1337.
+For instance, the national 'flagship' number is 127.1 and represents the Vecistani brand of intelligence and national supremacy, taking from the standard score (100 SD 15) VisualPlugin had received for a WJ-IV cognitive examination in late 2017.
+Other notable numbers include 7, 13, 69 (nice), 666, and 1337.
 Each have with their own sentimentalities and connotations in the Vecistani custom.
 Prime numbers are viewed as atomic symbols in themselves for their infactorability.
 Primes which are factors of other important numbers are also significant and serve as analogues for their composite counterparts.
 For instance, 23 is a prime analogue of 69.

 ## The National Calendar